kaimast/geni-lib3/docs/source/dev/codingstandards.rst

   checks (``geni.minigcf.amapi3``).
 That being said, this level of convenience should be limited.
 * While we support IronPython and Jython, those ``geni-lib`` users should still prefer ``multiprocessing`` for parallel execution, instead of ``threading``.
+* Providing convenience shouldn't extend to essentially providing new tools - it's hard to say where this line is, but providing too much tool-like functionality in ``geni-lib`` puts pressure on both the release schedule and the versioning and API stability.

 Things That Don't Belong